 - Numerous treatments available, but the effect is mostly temporary.

 - A diet low in fat, smoking cessation, and an active lifestyle may help reduce the incidence of cellulite.

-99.9 percent of women have cellulite in their body.
+99.9 percent of women have cellulite in their bodies.
 Cellulite is like a honeycomb that traps fat inside its little boxes, and then it bulges out of the skin.
 Usually, treatments cut the boxes surgically, but the beauty of it is that it chemically breaks them down in a way that is simple and painless.

 10. A chin strap that superpowers lifting facials